-How to maintain your car in winter cold weather
+How to maintain your car in winter and cold weather

-Keep your car in tip-top shape this winter with this guide to winter cold weather car maintenance.
+Keep your car in tip-top shape this winter with this guide that's specifically for car maintenance during colder weather.

-Vehicle maintenance is especially important in winter as inclement weather like cold temperatures, wind, ice, sleet, and snow become more common.
-If you’re planning to drive to mountainous or ski field destinations, this guide to winter cold weather car maintenance will be especially useful.
+Vehicle maintenance is especially important in winter when cold temperatures, wind, ice, sleet, and snow become more common.
+If you’re planning to drive to an alpine region or the ski fields, this guide to winter car maintenance will be especially useful.

 Winter cold weather car maintenance tips

-Nobody wants to be stuck in winter cold weather with a dead car battery.
+Nobody wants to be stuck in wintery weather with a dead car battery.
 Make sure you know when your battery is running low, how to keep your battery charged, how to jump-start a car, and how to get a replacement battery.
-Car batteries are more likely to go flat in winter because cold weather saps battery power.
+Car batteries are more likely to go flat in winter because cold weather drains the battery power.
 To fight the cold, grab a battery blanket and park your car in a garage rather than on the street whenever possible.

 Check your car lights

-Cars have headlights, taillights, high beams and fog lights for good reason: you need to see the road, and other cars need to see you.
-Your car lights are more important than ever during the darker winter months, when visibility in reduced due to shorter daylight hours and inclement weather.
+Cars have headlights, taillights, high beams and fog lights to ensure you can see everything on the road and be seen by other cars.
+It's critical that all these lights work, not just so your car is roadworthy, but for optimal safety during winter, when visibility in reduced due to shorter daylight hours and inclement weather.
 Check that each of your lights is functional, including high and low beamsand replace blown or dim bulbs as soon as possible.
 If your lights are dirty, wipe them down with a chamois or microfibre cloth.

 Consider switching to synthetic oil

 Conventional car oil can be slow to travel through the engine in cold weather, making your car harder to start.
-Older cars may benefit from using synthetic oil instead, which isn't as affected by cold temperatures: this type of oil doesn’t take time to warm up and is easier on engines.
-Check your car’s make and model before switching to synthetic oil to make sure that you have a compatible vehicle.
+Older cars may benefit from the use of synthetic oil instead.
+It isn't as affected by cold temperatures, doesn’t take time to warm up and it's easier on engines.
+Check your car’s make and model before switching to synthetic oil to ensure it's compatible.
 You can also investigate synthetic blends – part synthetic oil, part conventional oil – for similar benefits.

-Whichever option you go for, perform a quick and easy dipstick test by cleaning off your car’s dipstick and pushing it all the way into the oil tube.
-When you pull the dipstick out, check that the oil is brown or black – if it’s light and milky or has metal particles, take your car to an accredited auto care centre.
-If the colour is fine, make sure that the oil has reached the indication level on your dipstick.
-If it’s too low, top up your car with the oil recommended in your manufacturer’s manual, making sure not to overfill.
+It's always important to regularly check the car's oil level.
+To perform a quick and easy dipstick test, pull the car’s dipstick out, clean it and then insert it all the way in again.
+When you pull the dipstick out, the oil on the tip should be amber.
+If it’s milky, black or there are particles present, take your car to an accredited auto care centre.
+Also check the indication level on your dipstick.
+If it’s too low, top up with an oil recommended in your manufacturer’s manual.
+Do not overfill.

 Take care of your windscreen

-Visibility becomes crucial in cold weather, when mist, fog, rain and snow make looking keeping your windscreen clear a challenge.
+Visibility is crucial all-year round, but in cold weather, mist, fog, rain and snow can make keeping your windscreen clear a challenge.
 Never leave cracks in your windshield untended: get them filled right away by a qualified repairer.
 Water that falls into those cracks may freeze in cold weather, which will force the crack to expand and make driving hazardous.

 Your engine’s cooling system works to maintain the engine’s optimal operating temperature.
 The liquid inside is made from equal parts water and antifreeze, the latter of which prevents the water from freezing and expanding in cold temperatures.
 The resulting mix is called coolant.
-Check that your coolant hasn’t gone bad by using a flashlight or phone torch to check the liquid inside your coolant reservoir.
+Check your coolant hasn’t deteriorated by using a torch to check the liquid inside the reservoir.
 If it is brown, sludgy or has visible floating particles in it, it may need to be flushed and replaced.

 Use fuel injector cleaner